 I knew that I lacked the guts to do it.
 “Please meet me,” I replied after an hour.
 We met and poured our hearts out about our mutual feelings.
 But decided to do the huge amount of work to seek blessings of both our families.
 It was a mess.
 There was no solution for the social stigma.
 Nonetheless, we didn’t intend to give up.
 Communication between our families had abruptly stopped in every way after our announcement.
 We did know our common blood relatives.
 We knew about the risks of inbreeding.
 But our hearts did not acknowledge the maths and science of it.
 What we only knew was we wanted to be together for life.

 We did know our common blood relatives.
 We knew about the risks of inbreeding.
 But our hearts did not acknowledge the maths and science of it.
 What we only knew was we wanted to be together for life.

 We went to the extent of promising that we would never become natural parents and adopt a child instead.
 To put at least one concern to rest.

 Three years passed with futile attempts from both our families to change our minds.
 They gave in for the sake of their children, as always happens.
 The awkwardness of the event took time to subside.
 We got wed in a grand ceremony with good wishes from all.

 It’s been two years since.
 We live in Mumbai.
-To onlookers who are unaware about our shared genes, we look like a pretty much routine loving couple with a normal married life.
+To onlookers who are unaware of our shared genes, we look like a pretty much routine-loving couple with a normal married life.
 Our resemblance in a couple of facial features is taken as coincidence.